Bugscope

 What is it?

+Bugscope is a free educational outreach run by the Imaging Technology Group at the University of Illinois's Beckman Institute.
 Students collect bugs and mail them to us.
-Then we let the class examine their bugs in fascinating detail, as they operate our scanning electron microscope from their own web browsers.
-At the same time, our experts answer their questions via online chat.
-This free educational outreach is run by the Imaging Technology Group at the University of Illinois's Beckman Institute.
+Then through Zoom, the class examines their bugs in fascinating detail under the scanning electron microscope from their own web browsers.
+At the same time, our experts answer their questions via online video and chat.

 How does it work?

-Before each session, you and your students prepare with our tutorials and FAQ.
+Before each session, you and your students prepare with our microscope primer, session preparation page, and FAQ.
 We can also schedule a test session so you can try it out beforehand.
-Afterwards, you can revisit our archive of every chat line, image, and sample you—and every other classroom—have collected.
+You can also check out our archive to see some of our previously recorded sessions.
 For the past twenty years, Bugscope has run almost a thousand sessions with hundreds of schools.

 Why bugs?